 Depart South Africa

 Check-in at Cape Town International Airport or Johannesburg's OR Tambo International Airport for your Emirates flight to Dubai.
 There are two flights from South Africa, one from Cape Town and the other from Johannesburg.
-The group joins up in Dubai and arrive together in Delhi.

 On arrival at Dubai International Airport you transfer to the onward flight to Delhi, India.
 On arrival at Indira Gandhi International Airport in Delhi you will be met by a representative of our Indian agent who will assist you and transfer you to the 5 star Radisson Blu Hotel, or similar, where you are booked on a dinner, bed & breakfast basis.
 The remainder of the day is at leisure.
 Dinner and overnight in Delhi.